Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 from the **App Registrations** tab to the **Applications** page.

-An email is sent to the developer to let them know their application to register for a service was approved.
-In the Dev Portal, the status for the request is also updated in the **Services** pane of the [application details](/konnect/dev-portal/applications/dev-apps#app-details-page) page.
+An email is sent to the developer to let them know their application to register for a product was approved.
+In the Dev Portal, the status for the request is also updated in the **My Apps** pane of the [application details](/konnect/dev-portal/applications/dev-apps#app-details-page) page.

 If there are no pending requests, the **No app registration requests** message is displayed.